Gear

 Tripods:

-My standard tripod is a Really Right Stuff Versa 24L carbon fiber model with a Really Right Stuff BH-55 ball head complete with an Arca-style quick release (all cameras and lenses have Really Right Stuff quick-release plates mounted on them).
-I use a RRS leveling base between the ball head and my tripod to facilitate my panoramic work.
+My standard tripod is a Really Right Stuff Versa 24L carbon fiber model with a Really Right Stuff BH-55 ball head.
+I have a RRS leveling base below the ball head to facilitate my panoramic work.

 Links: